 Greetings and welcome!
 I’m D. JoAnne Swanson, a.k.a.
 Danica, non-fiction writer, blogger, and professional anticareerist.
 I’m the founder of The Anticareerist; the project was known from 2010-2017 as Rethinking the Job Culture, which was itself a continuation of where I left off with whywork.org, a.k.a.
 Creating Livable Alternatives to Wage Slavery (CLAWS), which I founded in 1998.
-CLAWS is recognized as an authoritative source on the Wikipedia entry for “refusal of work,” despite the fact that the project is not (and has never been) anti-work.
+CLAWS was listed as an authoritative source on the Wikipedia entry for “refusal of work” until 2017, despite the fact that the project is not (and has never been) anti-work.
 Since there’s no entry for anticareerism or unjobbing or critique of compulsory wage labor or conscientious objector to earning a living, however, I’ll have to live with it.

 I’m best known for the work I’ve been doing for over twenty years: thinking and writing about unjobbing and alternatives to “earning a living.”
 (It is my custom to always put that phrase in quotes to emphasize its injustice and encourage critical thinking about it.)
 I have an extensive background in academia, but prefer autodidactic pursuits; I’m one of a handful of independent scholars in the “field” of unjobbing/anticareerism.